furkangelensoy/patikaPlus/README.md

-# Patika+ Back-end Web Develepor Bootcamp
+# Patika+ Back-end Web Developer Bootcamp

-This repository contains assignments and projects of the Patika+ Java Backend Web Development Bootcamp program.
+This repository contains assignments and projects of the Patika+ Java Backend Web Developer Bootcamp program.
 This repository is updated throughout my Patika+ adventure.